PapaCyber/QualysHomeLab/README.md

   <img src="https://i.imgur.com/823YuzL.png" height="90%" width="90%">

-I removed 4 more confirmed vulnerabilities and reduced the average risk score from 4 to 3.
+I removed 4 more confirmed vulnerabilities by following the solutions from the CVE report and reduced the average risk score from 4 to 3.
 This concludes the home lab Qualys project.